ExtrieveTechnologies/ImageWizHelper/README.md

    //ResetZeroDPI(2), If DPI is not available then DPI will setted for the image.
 Dimension also will be changed according to DPI
    ```

-   ImgWizHlpHandle  - Handle created using initialization
-   InputFile        - Array on input files.
-In the case of multipage TIFF, all pages will be considered as input.
-This should be with full path.
-   Output_Directory - Expected output directory.
-   option           - Following are the possible options:-

-   No_DPI_change = 0 NO
-   ResetAllDPI = 1
-   ResetZeroDPI = 2

 **4. AppendToTiff** - *This function will append a tiff image over an existing tiff image.*

    ```C / C++